theinkedaura-24/pwn.college_Ameeshanew/Advent of Cyber/Day3.md

-# Advent of Cyber 2025 Day 3 - Did you SIEM?
+# Did you SIEM?

-> Learn how to ingest and interpret custom log data in Splunk, create custom field extractions, and use Search Processing Language (SPL) to conduct a security investigation into a ransomware attack.
+ Learn how to ingest and interpret custom log data in Splunk, create custom field extractions, and use Search Processing Language (SPL) to conduct a security investigation into a ransomware attack.

 ## Solution: